wbcr/attiny10-quickstart/Readme.md

 ## 2. Verify your toolchain.

-   You can do that by compiling this tiny test application and generate a hex file:
+   You can do that by compiling this tiny test application and generating a hex file:

 ```shell
    $ make